 (Php 14,000 x 10 months)/12 = P11, 666.67

-However, if your bonus exceeds P82,000, then it will be subjected with tax.
+However, if your bonus exceeds P82,000, then it will be subjected to tax.

 Do not spend everything in one go!
-Here are 10 amazing ways to spend on Christmas season.
+Here are 10 amazing ways to spend the Christmas season.

 If you are that type of person who would rather put your loved ones first before self needs, then have something to reward yourself this Christmas.
-It could be an hour of massage, a spa session, a gadget, a bag, makeup kit, or a short out of town vacation which may cause P1, 000 or less.
-Make it something you have been wanting for quite some time.
-You don’t need to spend all of your bonus, you can allocate as much as 10% for a nice treat.
+It could be an hour of massage, a spa session, a gadget, a bag, makeup kit, or a short out of town vacation, which may cause P1 000 or less.
+Make it something you have wanted for quite some time.
+You don’t need to spend all of your bonus.
+You can allocate as much as 10% for a nice treat.

 Shop for Christmas Gifts

 Take time to make a list and then go bargain hunting to Divisoria or Baclaran.
 You can also go online shopping.
-The gifts may not be expensive, but make it relevant enough to the person you are giving it to.
+The gifts may not be expensive, but make them relevant enough to the person you are giving them.
 Also, do not use up all of your savings only for the gifts.
 Make it 20% of your bonus.

-For long term plans, you can invest on mutual funds or UITF through your bank.
-Ask your bank or other legitimate financial institutions on how you can invest in their financial products.
-These are less liquid investments which means you can’t quickly convert it into cash.
+For long-term plans, you can invest in mutual funds or UITF through your bank.
+Ask your bank or other legitimate financial institutions how you can invest in their financial products.
+These are less liquid investments, which means you can’t quickly convert them into cash.
 If you will need the money soon, it is better not to invest.

 Also, investing is risky, so make sure that you study how to invest and ask for professional advice.
-There are also free seminars conducted which you may take advantage of such as the COL Financial Group’s seminars in PSE Center.
+There are also free seminars conducted that you may take advantage of, such as the COL Financial Group’s PSE Center seminars.
 Starting on these investments can open a lot of financial opportunities for you.
-Take it slow first, there is no need make hasty decisions.
+Take it slow first.
+There is no need to make hasty decisions.

-Life insurance policy gives your family the financial safety net should you suddenly pass away.
-It is recommended to get a coverage as much as 5 times your annual salary to give your loved ones a few years of sustainability.
-Cheaper policies may sound good for the pocket, but the coverage may be very limited.
+A life insurance policy gives your family the financial safety net should you suddenly pass away.
+It is recommended to get coverage as much as 5 times your annual salary to give your loved ones a few years of sustainability.
+Cheaper policies may sound good for the pocket, but the coverage may be minimal.

 You can also use part of your bonus for a healthcare plan.
-Yes, you may already have PhilHealth as part of your company benefit, however, we have to face the truth that its coverage is very limited.
+Yes, you may already have PhilHealth as part of your company benefit.
+However, we have to face the truth that its coverage is minimal.
 It does not even cover emergency room costs.
 Save yourself from financial disaster when you suddenly get medical emergencies by getting a healthcare plan that covers you and your family.

 Pay-Off Debts and Bills

 It is never early to save up for retirement, so put aside a portion of your bonus for this one.
-Yes, we have either GSIS or SSS pension for this one, but as you go on researching you will find out that it isn’t much (really).
+Yes, we have either GSIS or SSS pension for this one, but you will find out that it isn’t much (really) as you go on researching.

 This can be three to six months’ worth of your salary.
-It may seem big, but it can begin with a small portion from your bonus.
-You can use this money for ‘real’ emergency needs, not for a birthday celebration nor a toy your child is demanding for.
-If it isn’t a life or death situation, better not touch this savings.
+It may seem big, but it can begin with a small portion of your bonus.
+You can use this money for ‘real’ emergency needs, not for a birthday celebration nor a toy your child is demanding for if it isn’t a life or death situation, better not touch these savings.

 Start-Up a Business

-If you have been wanting to start a small business such as a sari-sari store or food stall, go ahead and have a chance to get an extra income.
-Do not worry if your business starts small, you can make it bigger by adding more working capital after some time.
+If you want to start a small business such as a sari-sari store or food stall, go ahead and have a chance to get an extra income.
+Do not worry if your business starts small.
+You can make it bigger by adding more working capital after some time.

-Just beware of the people who proposes that you invest in their business as a ‘member’ or ‘partner’ to earn more in a short period of time.
-You might fall victim of scams.
-Instant money don't happen unless you hit the lotto jackpot.
+Just beware of the people who propose that you invest in their business as a ‘member’ or ‘partner’ to earn more in a short period of time.
+You might fall victim to scams.
+Instant money doesn’t happen unless you hit the lotto jackpot.

 #9: Draft your Christmas Budget

 Since Christmas is the most awaited holiday for most Filipinos, both physical and online shops have geared up their most tempting sales.
-Some put up ‘50% to 70% Off’ sales while others have ‘Buy one, Take1’ strategy.
-These are evidently enticing, however, you must control your shopping urges.
-Decide how much you are going to spend for gifts and Christmas dinner now and stick with it to ensure that you can still have savings after the holiday glee.
+Some put up ‘50% to 70% Off’ sales while others have a ‘Buy one, Take1’ strategy.
+These are evidently enticing.
+However, it would be best if you controlled your shopping urges.
+Decide how much you will spend on gifts and Christmas dinner now and stick with it to ensure that you can still have savings after the holiday glee.

 #8: Redeem Your Credit Card Rewards

 If you have a credit card, now is the best time to use the rebates, Miles, and freebies.
-Remember that most of the credit cards have expiration dates on rewards points, free miles and cash back.
+Remember that most credit cards have expiration dates on rewards points, free miles, and cashback.
 It will be such a waste if you can’t redeem them.
 Sayang!
 You can even use these as gifts to your loved ones and friends this season to save up.

-Also, avoid over spending with your credit card.
-You may be able to give grand gifts, but you will end up with a very high bill at the end of the month.
+Also, avoid overspending with your credit card.
+You may give grand gifts, but you will end up with a very high bill at the end of the month.
 If you fail to settle it, your credit report will suffer.

 #7: Pre-Christmas Shopping and Booking

 Start shopping and booking early.
 When you go window shopping, you can start noting the prizes of the items you want to buy for a certain person.
-This way you can compare prices and know where to buy with the best deal.
-And even if it is way too early to buy a Christmas gift you can already buy it and keep it until gift giving day.
+This way, you can compare prices and know where to buy with the best deal.
+And even if it is way too early to buy a Christmas gift, you can already buy it and keep it until the gift-giving day.

 Take advantage of early booking promos.
-Airlines, restaurants and hotels give promos if you reserve for tickets, tables and accommodations a few months ahead.
-This is a good deal especially if you are with your special someone or your barkadas.
+Airlines, restaurants, and hotels give promos if you reserve tickets, tables, and accommodations a few months ahead.
+This is a good deal, especially if you are with your special someone or your barkadas.

 #6: Stay Objective

 Some people buy on impulse while others but out of emotional attachment.
-You see an item which reminds you of someone and it is okay to buy it unless you are either going way over the budget or you already have a gift for that person.
-Let’s say you already bought a perfume for your boyfriend, then you saw a trendy watch which you think he would also love.
+You see an item that reminds you of someone, and it is okay to buy it unless you are either going way over the budget or already have a gift for that person.
+Let’s say you already bought a perfume for your boyfriend, and then you saw a trendy watch which you think he would also love.

 #5: Look for Best Shopping Deals

-A lot of store offer promos if you make some reservations or orders ahead of Christmas.
-There are a lot of caterers, bakeshops and people who create made-to-order cakes/pastries who offer discounts or freebies if you order a few days before Christmas.
+A lot of stores offer promos if you make some reservations or orders ahead of Christmas.
+There are many caterers, bakeshops, and people who create made-to-order cakes/pastries who offer discounts or freebies if you order a few days before Christmas.
 Shop around for the biggest deal you can strike, but do not buy just because of the freebie being thrown in.
-Good deals may also require you to make bigger purchase.
+Good deals may also require you to make a bigger purchase.

 #4: Have ‘Secret Santa’s’

-Let’s say you have more than 10 co-workers you are close with, it is not economical to give a gift to each one.
-Suggest to have a ‘Secret Santa’ or Monito-Monita.
-This way everyone can have a gift and you can buy just one gift to a certain person.
-You can also do this on your family dinner.
+Let’s say you have more than 10 co-workers you are close with.
+It is not economical to give each one a gift.
+Suggest having a ‘Secret Santa’ or Monito-Monita.
+This way, everyone can have a gift, and you can buy just one gift for a certain person.
+You can also do this at your family dinner.